 It’s also perfectly fine to use your cell phone!
 My cell phone has a terrible camera because it’s so old.
 But the newer cell phone cameras are amazing.
 Mike’s phone takes gorgeous photos, and remember—if you get your lighting right, you can make most high-quality photos (including cell phone photos) look amazing!
 Lighting is key…equipment is just nice. 🙂

 I shoot my photos in RAW format and process then in Adobe Lightroom.
 However, if you’re shooting on your cell phone, or if you just don’t use Lightroom, there are loads of free photo editing apps you can download.
 I’m sure you already have a favorite one that lets you correct the brightness, contrast, saturation, tone, etc.

 If editing on your phone, my favorite free photo editing app is Snapseed.
 I find that it does the best job editing your photos while helping them remain natural looking.
 My favorite things to do on these photos is brighten them but pull down the blacks/shadows, smooth out the skin, and increase the clarity in certain parts.
 These edits just make the photo pop a bit more, IMO.

 If that sounds like a foreign language to you, just increasing the brightness, and maybe bumping the contrast up a bit will make a big difference.
 Don’t boost the contrast too much, though.
 That can make your photos look over edited.

 Here’s an example of my camera photo unprocessed and processed.

 And my phone photo:

-So, as you can see, lighting and minor edits can make a huge difference in how good your photos look.
+So, as you can see, lighting and minor edits to brighten things up can make a huge difference in how good your photos look.
 Here’s a look at the before and after for each photo.

 Before (No reflector or edits) and after with my camera